falconsmilie/phospy/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to PhosPy.
+Thank you for your interest in PhosPy.

 PhosPy 1.0.0 is intentionally narrow.
-It supports the documented preprocessing, `predMat`-driven kinase-analysis, and native `KinaseWorkflow` paths.
-The clearest way to help is to keep changes small, well tested, and easy to review.
+The most helpful contributions keep that scope clear: small changes, good tests, and straightforward review.

-## Development Setup
+## Get Set Up

 Install the package with test and development tooling: